uttesh/mo/README.md

 <i>mo-clean</i> is cli application to removes the unused node_modules from the system.

-Its an 8 hours hackathon development on the weekend (20th June 2020)!!! to challenging myself to write a simple application from scratch to live.
+Its an 8 hours hackathon development on the weekend (20th June 2020!) to challenge myself to write an simple application from scratch to live.

 A little history on this utility app and the name is, I liked the character <b>'MO'</b> in the movie <b><i>'WALL E'</i></b>, MO is a simple cleaning robot in the movie.
 This 'MO' will clean the unused/practiced project node_modules.